 More accurately, dynamic support and resistance levels since they are never static.

-Resistance is a price level where rising price halts i.e. sellers gain control.
+Resistance is a price level where the rising price halts, i.e., sellers gain control.

-Support, on the other hand, is a price level where falling price reverses to the upside.
+On the other hand, support is a price level where a falling price reverses to the upside.